openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``created_at``
      - datetime
-     - Timestamp for when the student submitted the essay.
+     - Timestamp for when the student submitted the response.
    * - ``attempt_number``
      - int
      - This value is currently always set to 1.